Selection of take-off direction AIP ENR 1.1

 - aircraft identification

-- heading instructions*
+- direction of turn and heading instructions*

 - altitude restrictions